LeoGleize/videoWatchdog/README.md

-#R7IntensityProServer
+#VideoWatchdog

-R7IntensityPro Server is a software developed for screen monitoring and video processing using an IntensityPro acquisition card.
-The main idea is to connect a STB as video input and offer multiple possibilities of image analysis and event detection, the project was written in C++ and is divided in the following components:
+VideoWatchdog is a software developed for screen monitoring and video processing using an IntensityPro acquisition card.
+The main idea is to connect a STB as video input and analyze its data, creating events for state changes and implementing other forms of data acquisition to automate the process of testing.

+  The project was written in C++ and is divided in the following components:

 * Main thread: implemented in ./IntensityAcquisition.cpp, this file is responsible for generating real time video output using the data acquired from IntensityPro.